githubkicadrepo/library/README.md

 Each addition, whether to an existing library, or otherwise, must include a part + footprint.
 Please try to create schematic parts for IC's by grouping functional buses together.

-Be wary of quality enforcement, (no shitty parts please), it will take something damn special to allow you to contribute again if one of your additions is found to be lacking in quality.
+Be wary of quality enforcement, (no shitty parts please), it will take something special to re-allow contribution privileges if your additions are found to be significantly lacking in quality.
 If you aren't sure: ask.

 Footprints SHOULD aim to conform to IPC standards, however, it is not reasonable to expect everyone to have access to that literature, and so, if you plan on contributing a part, it must, at the very least, match the suggested land pattern (nominal dims) on the datasheet.